 - programs that support or link to the school curriculum, and co-curricular/extra-curricular activities.

-Note: Voucher redemption for creative items, art kits, creative kits are no longer permitted and are ineligible from 1 March 2022.
+Note: Vouchers cannot be redeemed for creative items, art kits, or creative kits.
 This includes, but is not limited to, paints, books, stationery, canvases, clothing, uniforms, leotards, instruments or other equipment.

 - all programs that include the supply of any creative materials or art/craft kits (including those accompanied by written instructions or live lessons)

 - online activities that have no live and interactive component (such as pre-recorded tutorials)